 (1) Frontal and lateral dynamic design forces due to impact from river and canal traffic should be specified.

 NOTE Values for the dynamic forces due to ship impact on inland waterways are given in Table 5.5 (NDP) for a number of standard ship characteristics including the effects of added hydraulic mass.
 The National Annex can give different values for frontal and lateral dynamic forces.
-For information on dynamic impact forces see Annex C.6.2.
+For information on dynamic impact forces see C.6.2.

 Table 5.5 (NDP) — Values for the dynamic forces due to ship impact on inland waterways